NickCH-K/CVRoller/ThemeInstructions.md

 This document will describe how the CVRoller theme file works for HTML-out so that you can write or edit your own.

 For LaTeX output, CVRoller themes are simply [moderncv](https://www.ctan.org/pkg/moderncv) themes.
 See the LayoutInstructions to see how to customize your moderncv template of choice in the Layout file.
-See below if you'd like to write your own PDF theme, although it is considerably more difficult (or write an HTML theme and use Print to get a PDF!).
+See below if you'd like to write your own non-moderncv PDF theme, although it is considerably more difficult than writing an HTML theme (or write an HTML theme and use Print to get a PDF!).

 Comments can be added to theme files using the percent sign `%`.
 Any line beginning with `%` will be ignored.